Wood, cotton, plant fiber, glass beads, and indigo

 Severance and Greta Millikin Purchase Fund 2006.138

-Bead-covered wooden stools and thrones are one of the most prevalent art forms among the various kingdoms and chiefdoms in the Cameroon grasslands.
+Bead-covered wooden stools and thrones are one of the most prevalent art forms among the various kingdoms and chiefdoms in the Cameroon Grassfields region.
 This example, once part of the royal treasury, belongs in the category of "travel stools," usually used in conjunction with more private, minor ceremonies and rituals at the palace.
 The leopard imagery confirms the object’s royal status.
-It alludes to the belief that the king was able to temporarily transform himself into this feared predator.
+It alludes to the belief that the king could temporarily transform himself into this feared predator.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.